jungijang/KoreaStockData/README.md

 ### Missing Entires in Stock Table
 There are several missing entries in stock table, denoted as "No Information".
+If "name" of a stock is "No Information", it may be a delisted stock.

 ## Demo
 We provide simple codes to read tensor data and information related data.
 Please check how to read data in `demo_python` and `demo_matlab` directories.